shangranq/Rossler-NN-simulator/README.md

 Three types of neural networks will be trained to simulate the non-linear dynamics of the Rössler attractor with fixed parameters (a=0.2, b=0.2, c=5.7).
 The type1 is Multilayer perceptron (MLP), the type2 is recurrent neural network (RNN) and the type3 is Transformer network using attention mechanism.

 ### Multilayer perceptron (MLP)
 The first model contained in the repo is Multilayer perceptron (MLP).
 MLP can be trained to predict the x coordinate from a window of previous x coordinates (see below).
+The MLP model used to predict X only will be labeled as "MLP_x".

 <p align="center">
   <img src="plots/MLP.png", width="300"/>